From an online perspective there is nothing as important for the success of your Life Coaching practice as to build your newsletter list.

 The fact that we only have 1,000 on the Coach the Life Coach list (albeit more targeted) and have sold out several courses just shows how little I knew.

-The last week or so we have had to do something with the Coach The Life Coach list that has always made me feel uncomfortable even though almost every successful company who launches products or services does it.
+The last week or so I have had to do something with the Fully Booked Coach list that has always made me feel uncomfortable even though almost every successful company that launches products or services does it.

 That was to contact them multiple times.